harness/developer-hub/release-notes/service-reliability-management.md

 - Specify metric thresholds in the monitored service template.
 (SRM-13972)

   Now, you can specify metric thresholds for the health source when creating a monitored service template.
-This helps you predefine the metric thresholds and removes the hassle of specifying thresholds every time you create a new monitored service.
+This helps you predefine the metric thresholds and removes the hassle of specifying them every time you create a new monitored service.

 ### Early access

-This release does not include early access features.
+This release does not include any early access features.

 ### Fixed issues

-This release does not include early access features.
+This release does not include any fixed issues.

 ## February 28, 2023